 • Danone v Wahaha Group: This is one of the biggest cases to arise so far in mainland China.
 It involves allegations of civil fraud against a Chinese entrepreneur whose drinks company (the largest in China) had entered into a joint venture with Danone.
 The claim is for 800m Euros.
 Stephen has been acting for the entrepreneur in 8 SCC arbitrations in Stockholm and in satellite litigation in the BVI and Western Samoa.

 Stephen Moverley Smith has dealt with all manner of business disputes, amassing particular experience in matters with an international dimension.
-Legal 500/2011 recommends him whilst Chambers & Prs recommends him for commercial chancery and offshore work.
-He is said to perform "admirably, calmly and coherently in court".
+Legal 500 recommends him as “innovative and creative; he can often find a way for a client where others cannot”, whilst Chambers & Prs recommends him for commercial chancery and offshore work as “a leading performer in the BVI Commercial Court”.
+He is said to perform “admirably, calmly and coherently in court“.

 His more notable cases include: